 Growing up, I found ways to numb the uncomfortable feelings and thoughts I experienced due to learning I born with MRKH, an absence of the womb.
 This lead to inevitable breakdowns and unhealthy living until at 20, I was drawn to the sea and began to develop a greater awareness - of my body, of my mind, of my actions and of my relationships with others.
 It wasn't until years later, through Vipassana, the healing power of surfing and extensive yoga practice, I began to truly love and accept myself.
 Therapy has helped too!
-Starting to release from trauma, I unravelled into anxiety and mindfully navigated challenges created by an over stimulated nervous system, realising I already many of the tools I needed to find light and relief.
+Starting to release from trauma, I unravelled into anxiety and mindfully navigated challenges created by an over stimulated nervous system, realising I already many of the tools I needed to find recovery and relief.
 Although, my support network were like true angels.
 I am so grateful to those experiences for allowing me to find resilience my darkest of hours and I have developed an emphatic understanding of how we can all suffer internally, yet still appear shiny on the outside.

 The ocean, yoga and natural habitats have been my solace, my inspiration and mighty necessary for my rebirth as a fairly grounded and happy individual.
 Travelling the world, learning about the physiology of our mind and body systems and strengthening my self esteem has also been integral to working on deep rooted shame, what I feel to be the epicentre of our human suffering.